 The valve is shipped in an airtight bag with desiccant to ensure a non-corrosive environment.
-We recommend that the valve be kept in its shipping container until installation.
+It is recommended that the valve be kept in its shipping container until installation.
 If the valve is to be stored for extended periods of time, encase the valve in an airtight container with desiccant.